 Always combine the reward of the treat with vocal praise too, such as “good boy!”, so they will be able to eventually cut out the edible treats.

 There is almost certainly more than one dog training class near you, and it is vitally important that you choose the one in which you feel comfortable.

-Ask around – friends, family, your vet, and check your local paper for adverts.
+Ask around – friends, family, your vet, and online for reviews and recommendations through social media.